Melodic-Mind/Note-Art/docs/code/notation/Measure.md

 ### measure.addChord(notes, name, duration, position) ⇒ <code>boolean</code>
-Adds notes to the measure plus a name that represents the chord and is saved in the data at the position as caption
+Adds notes to the measure plus a name that represents the chord and is saved in the data at the position as name

 **Kind**: instance method of [<code>Measure</code>](#Measure)